 Protests in the DRC

-There may also be a military and police presence.
+There may also be a military and police presence and checkpoints.
 Commercial flights and internet connections are known to be suspended when demonstrations turn seriously violent.
 While this sounds distressing, it is best to be aware of the situation and follow the local media surrounding it.
 Streets may be blocked as a result, so travel and movement are limited.
 It's advised to avoid travelling around during times of protests.

 Conflict in the DRC